Vyserion/goobbot/src/plugins/lists/readme.md

 # Lists Plugin

-This plugin is designed to handle the storage and management of simple lists within VyBot.
+This plugin is designed to handle the storage and management of simple lists within Goobbot.

 ----------